noraeisner/LATTE/README.md

 ![Nearest Neighbours](https://github.com/noraeisner/LATTE/blob/master/example_output/94986319_individual_pixel_LCs_0.png)

 - (optional) Two simple BLS plots.
 The second with the highest detected signal-to-noise transits from the initial run removed.
-- (in progress, will be available in next release) Modelling of the signal using a Bayesian approach with an MCMC sampling.
+- (in progress, will be available in next release of LATTE) Modelling of the signal using a Bayesian approach with an MCMC sampling.
 This makes use of the Pyaneti code (Barragan et al. 2017).

+**FFI Mode**

-- **FFI Mode**The FFI mode currently does not plot the nearby stars lightcurves (will be implemented soon).
+- The FFI mode currently does not plot the nearby stars lightcurves (will be implemented soon).
 - Saves the extracted apertures used
 - Saves the corrected and the uncorrected lightcurves to verify that the detrending is workign correctly - there's are nt stored in the DV reports.